beingforthebenefit/PlexMonitorChrome/CONTRIBUTING.md

 ## License

-By contributing to the Plex Server Stats Firefox Extension, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
+By contributing to the Plex Server Stats Chrome Extension, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

-We appreciate your interest and support in contributing to the Plex Server Stats Firefox Extension!
+We appreciate your interest and support in contributing to the Plex Server Stats Chrome Extension!